mwestera/py4ling/exercises/17_pattern matching.md

 **17.52.** Let's take another look at a text of your choice (e.g., from the Gutenberg Project).
 What are the most frequently reduplicated words?

-**17.53.** Compare the following two regular expressions, intended as simple sentence tokenizers, and verify your understanding of the difference by reading in the Python documentation how `re.split` is supposed to handle capture groups (e.g., `help(re.split)`).
+**17.53.** Compare the following two regular expressions, intended for a simple sentence tokenizer using `re.split`, and verify your understanding of the difference by reading in the Python documentation how `re.split` is supposed to handle capture groups (e.g., `help(re.split)`).
 Can you conceive of a scenario (e.g., research or application) for which the second sentence tokenizer might be more convenient than the first?
  - `[.!?]+`
  - `([.!?]+)`